 This serious thickening and tightening of the quadriceps muscles develops after improperly performed surgical operations on young dogs to repair fractures of the femur.
 The bone, the connective tissue surrounding the bone, and the quadriceps muscles bond together.
 This leads to extension and disuse of the limb, porous and easily broken bones (osteoporosis), osteoarthritis, and bone and joint deformations.
 The affected limb is overextended and often displaced.
 Surgery is usually required to remove the fibrous tissues that connect the bone and muscles and to restore motion in the stifle joint.
 Reconstruction of bone and soft tissues should be followed by application of bandages that restrict mobility of the joint.
 Physical therapy is usually required after surgery.
 The outlook for recovery is guarded.
 Careful surgical repair of bone fractures can help prevent this condition.

 This injury to the common Achilles tendon most often afflicts fully grown working and athletic dogs.
 It is usually the result of trauma.
 The tendon can be partially or completely ruptured or torn away from the bone.
-Signs include a severe lameness that keeps the animal from putting weight on the leg, overextension of the tarsus, and a stance in which the heel touches the ground.
+Signs include a severe lameness that keeps the animal from putting weight on the leg, excessive bending of the tarsus (ankle), and a stance in which the heel touches the ground.
 Swelling, pain, and torn or thickened tendon ends may also be seen.
 X-rays are useful for diagnosis and may reveal fragments torn from the bone.